kaustubh-karkare/project-omega/solutions/ayush-shah/argument-parser/README.md

   Error: The argument '--key' is required, but missing from input

 $ python3 parser.py --local --remote
   Error: The '--local' and '--remote' arguments cannot be used together
-  Error: The argument '--key' is required, but missing from input

 $ python3 parser.py --key=1234 --roll=10014
   Error: invalid argument '--roll'